AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-order-validation.md

 ## Step 1: Create the validator

-For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code, add your customizations in a separate module.
+For the sake of compatibility, upgradability and easy maintenance, do not edit the default application code, add your customizations in a separate module.
 For your checkout customization to be applied correctly, your custom module should [depend](../../../development/build/composer-integration.md) on the `Magento_Checkout` module.
 Do not use `Ui` for your custom module name, because `%Vendor%_Ui` notation, required when specifying paths, might cause issues.

 In your custom module directory, create a `.js` file implementing the validator.
 It should be located under `<your_module_dir>/view/frontend/web/js/model` directory.